Aidan-bn/todoList/README.md

 # Todolist project with Webpack

 > This simple To do list web page created using modules and webpack and served by a webpack dev server.
-> With this branch, Add, Edit and Remove functionality were aded to increase application interactivity.The added and updated tasks list will be stored in local storage.
+> With this branch, deployment of the project has done.

 ## Built With